 MOD AFCP/19/4#10901

 2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.
+These Regulations also set rules applicable to Member States and Operating Agencies*.

 Reasons: To make these regulations applicable to both the signatory Member States and Operating Agencies (through CS #38).

 MOD AFCP/19/5#10903

-3 b) These Regulations recognize in Article 9 the right of Members to allow special arrangements.
+3 b) These Regulations recognize the right of Member States to allow special arrangements as provided in Article 9.

 Reasons: Re-phrasing and editorial update.